sun-heqi/Hot2Mol/README.md

   --seed SEED
 ```

 The output is a `.txt` file containing the generated SMILES.
-It takes about 30 seconds to generate 10,000 molecules using a single 2080Ti, and about 10 minutes if using CPUs.

 To run generation on the demo input:
 ```bash
 python generate.py ./data/IL-2:IL-2R.posp ./results ./pretrained_model/epoch32.pth ./pretrained_model --filter --device cuda:0 --seed 123
 ```

-**We provide the weights file acquired using `train.py` in the [release page](https://github.com/sun-heqi/Hot2Mol/releases/tag/v1.0).** Please unzip it in the root directory.
+**We provide the weights file acquired using `train.py` in the [release page](https://github.com/sun-heqi/Hot2Mol/releases/tag/v1.0).**

-**The current model only support a maximum of 8 pharmacophore points in a single hypotheis.** If you want to increase the maximum number, a possible way is to re-train the model with increased number of randomly selected pharmacophore elements and a larger `MAX_NUM_PP_GRAPHS`.
+**The current model supports a maximum of 8 pharmacophore features in a single hypothesis.** If you wish to increase this limit, you can retrain the model with a higher number of randomly selected pharmacophore elements and a larger MAX_NUM_PP_GRAPHS.

 ## Acknowledgements